Jrmcuervo/leaderboard/README.md

 # Webpack

-Welcome to my Webpack project
+Welcome to my leaderboard project

 <a name="readme-top"></a>